Virginia Workers’ Compensation Frequently Asked Questions

 A: Workers’ compensation cases involving short-term disability can become complicated.
 Generally, they are mutually exclusive.

 Income may be replaced if a worker is on short-term disability.
 Usually, if your workers’ compensation claim is denied, you should apply for short term disability.
-Each disability policy is different.
-It is private insurance with different types of exclusions and benefits.
-A typical policy may be similar to this example:

 Can I receive short term or long term disability and workers’ compensation benefits?